trackit/aws-clean-untagged-resources/README.md

 The Lambda will also check for resources tagged with a lifetime tag to be able to define from when a resource should be terminated.
-For example if we have the tag `Lifetime`=`10`, it means that the resource should live at least 10 days and the lambda won't stop/terminate this resource until the lifetime has been expired.
+For example if we have the tag `Lifetime`=`10`, it means that the resource should live at least 10 days and the lambda won't stop/terminate this resource until the lifetime has been expired or `Lifetime`=`yyyy-mm-dd` to directly define an expiration date for the resource.

 ### Package